gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 export default Box
 ```

-You can also still import all styles using the `import * as styles` sytax e.g. `import * as styles from './mystyles.module.css'`.
+You can also still import all styles using the `import * as styles` syntax e.g. `import * as styles from './mystyles.module.css'`.
 However, this won't allow webpack to treeshake your styles so we discourage you from using this syntax.

 ### File assets (fonts, pdfs, ...) are imported as ES Modules